CarsonTse0321/Python-Calculator/README.md

 In this calculator, you can use the basic calculation tools by using the symbol like + - * /

-Besides, you can also use this calculator to solve quadratic equation with one unknown by typing 01; find the area of a triangle with 3 given sides by heron's formula 02 ; find the length of the oppo. side by cos formula 03.
+Besides, you can also use this calculator to solve quadratic equation with one unknown by typing 01; find the area of a triangle with 3 given sides by heron's formula 02 ; find the length of the oppo. side by cos formula 03. new fucntion: 04 mode can calculate the compound interest and the new total amount of money.